zalenix/portaldocs/portal-sdk/templates/top-extensions-dialogs.md

 | telemetryName | The name that is logged for any telemetry events that occur while the user interacts with the dialog. |
 | title | The string that is shown to the user as the title of the dialog. |

-After the `options` object is defined, the extension can call `container.openDialog(yourDialogOptions)` and send in the `dialogOptions`.
+This `options` object will be passed by the extension to `container.openDialog(yourDialogOptions)` to open the dialog.

 ## Dialogs with custom buttons